kenjinezumi/lemur_backend/README.md

 # Lemur Backend

 This is a backend application that generates PowerPoint presentations based on given parameters and uploads them to Google Drive.
-The application is built with Flask and deployed on Google App Engine.
+The application is built with Flask and deployed on Google Cloud Run.

 ## Prerequisites